prototyp3-dev/python-cartesi/README.md

 ## Generating Vouchers

-A voucher is an output that your DApp can generate to perform a transaction in the base layer blockchain.
-Once emitted, and finalized, the voucher can be retrieved by an external agent through the GraphQL API and then submitted to the DApp on-chain contract so that the desired transaction take place.
+A voucher is an output that your App can generate to perform a transaction in the base layer blockchain.
+Once emitted, and finalized, the voucher can be retrieved by an external agent through the GraphQL API and then submitted to the App on-chain contract so that the desired transaction take place.
 Since it represents a full transaction, the voucher payload should be a full function call encoded according to the Solidity [Contract ABI Specification](https://docs.soliditylang.org/en/latest/abi-spec.html).

 This framework offers a pythonic way for representing the function calls and generating the voucher payload.
 The high level way of generating a voucher involves creating a [Pydantic](https://docs.pydantic.dev/1.10/) model with specially annotated type hints that will allow the encoder to understand which Solidity type should be used when encoding the values.